DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 ![Eps Win2](images/63_eps-w_2.png)

 Once downloaded, make sure that the working directory is the one where the files are located.
-Enter the following command (if you downloaded another version, change the file names)
+Enter the following command (if you downloaded another version, change the file names):

 `> gpg --verify eps-v0.1.6.zip.asc electrum-personal-server-eps-v0.1.6.zip`